Government of the Ming dynasty: Institutions and authorities

 Over the course of two thousand years, the structure of executive power in China remained largely unchanged, with each dynasty making additions as they saw fit.
 The Han dynasty established the "Three Departments and Six Ministries" system for central administration, while the Ming dynasty had only one office—the Central Secretariat—overseeing Six Ministries.
-In 1380, the Hongwu Emperor executed Chancellor Hu Weiyong and abolished the highest level of administration, including the Central Secretariat, Censorate, and Chief Military Commission.
+In 1380, the Hongwu Emperor executed Chancellor Hu Weiyong and abolished the highest level of administration, the Central Secretariat, while dividing the Chief Military Commission and reorganizing the Censorate.
 He personally took control of the Six Ministries and five Chief Military Commissions, placing their leaders at the top of the official hierarchy.
 These six ministers and the head of the reorganized Censorate were informally known as the "Seven Chief Ministers".
 In more important court discussions, they were joined by the head of the Office of Transmission and the head of the Court of Judicature and Revision, making them the "Nine Chief Ministers".
 While matters involving multiple departments were discussed by the Seven or Nine Chief Ministers, the final decision always rested with the emperor, who had the power to change it at any time.

 The administration of the empire required a well-structured system of laws.
-In 1364, the compilation of a new Confucian code, known as the Great Ming Code, began.
+In 1364, the Hongwu Emperor ordered the compilation of a new Confucian legal code, known as the Great Ming Code.
 This code was heavily influenced by the Tang Code from 653.
 The initial draft was completed in 1367 and the final version was adopted in 1397.
 This code remained unchanged until the empire's downfall, when it was amended with additional provisions.

 The judiciary in China was not independent; local civil authorities held judicial power.
 Verdicts made by local authorities were subject to review by provincial authorities, and important cases were reviewed by the Ministry of Justice.
 Conflicts involving military personnel and the law were handled by their commanders, with further review taking place at the provincial regional military commissions and the Chief Military Commissions in the capital.
 Cases overseen by provincial control authorities were examined by the Censorate.
 The most serious cases were discussed by the Court of Judicature and Revision, which included representatives from the Ministry of Justice, the Chief Military Commissions, and the Censorate.
 The emperor's approval was required for death sentences.